alanarnholt/Homework-Examples/README.md

     options have the chunk execute without echoing the code, displaying any results, messages, or warnings in the console.
-The global options for the document are defined with `knitr::opts_chunk$set()` (shown above).
+The global options for the document are defined with `knitr::opts_chunk$set()` (shown below).
 After the global options are defined, a character vector (`PackagesUsed`) is created with the names of the packages used in this document.
 The bibliographic information for the packages is automatically written to a file with the `write_bib()`